gonfva/gonfva.github.io/content/en/blog/2022-07-02-debugging-windows-eks.md

 ```

-kube-proxy.
-Something about not being able to access a specific endpoint.
+Something about kube-proxy not being able to access a specific endpoint.
 `"system:node:ip-<ip>.ec2.internal" cannot list resource "endpointslices" in API group "discovery.k8s.io"`

 Hmm.
 Immediately I knew it was going to be related to aws-auth.
 Remember that aws-auth is the way EKS gives permissions to nodes (and actual people) to connect to the cluster.